HOME

 CNC SIG

 If you are interested in learning more about CNC in woodworking join us.
 Beginner or advanced.
 CNC is a rapidly developing method of woodworking that is providing new opportunities for woodworkers.
-The Guild has now begun to develop classes in CNC and the SIG is a great way to informally begin your personal journey.
+The SIG is a great way to develop relationships with other CNC users, share your creative ideas and propose ways to enhance the expertise of Guild's CNC community.

 Introduction to CNC Routing